heroiclabs/nakama-docs/docs/console-overview.md

 ![Console Leaderboards Page](images/console/console-leaderboards.png)

-The Leaderboards page enables you to view and manage your leaderboards and corresponding records.
-See [Leaderboard](gameplay-leaderboards.md) to learn more.
+The Leaderboards page enables you to view and manage your leaderboards and tournaments, and their corresponding records.
+See [Leaderboards](gameplay-leaderboards.md) and [Tournaments](gameplay-tournaments.md) to learn more.

+!!! note "Note"
+    Leaderboards and tournaments can only created via the server runtime.
+See [create a leaderboard](gameplay-leaderboards.md#create-a-leaderboard) and [create a tournament](gameplay-tournaments.md#create-tournament) for examples.

 Select any desired leaderboard from the list to view its details and records:
 ![Console Leaderboard Details Page](images/console/console-leaderboard-details.png)

 ## Matches

-The Matches page enables you to investigate your running matches and gives you a quick snapshot of what your player base is up to at any given moment.
+The Matches page displays the ten most recent matches, enabling you to investigate your running matches and providing you a quick snapshot of what your player base is up to at any given moment.

 Select any Match from the list to view its details:
 ![Console Match Details Page](images/console/console-match-details.png)

+!!! note "Note"
+    Only authoritative matches can have state and the labels seen on the console dashboard.
 See [Authoritative multiplayer](gameplay-multiplayer-server-multiplayer.md) to learn more.

 ## API Explorer